mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure @app.route("/get_categories") has the appropiate function and is routed in order to displayed the correct page | @app.route("/get_categories") has the appropiate function and is routed in order to displayed the correct page | PASS
 Ensure Jinja for loop loops through the category list without any bugs showing | Jinja for loop loops through the category list without any bugs showing | PASS
 Ensure Jinja If statement applied on the navbars, Manage Jobs page restricts access to the Admin only | Jinja If statement applied on the navbars, Manage Jobs page restricts access to the Admin only | PASS
+Ensure @app.route("/add_category) has the appropiate GET and POST methods and returns the correct rendered page | @app.route("/add_category) has the appropiate GET and POST methods and returns the correct rendered page | PASS